MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 | *Head* | Anywhere on the player's head|
 | *Torso* | Anywhere on the player's torso|

-!!! warning Using code to attach a sticky entity does not set the entity's position and rotation to match the body part.
+!!! warning Using code to attach a sticky entity does not place the entity at the center of the body part.
+    Wherever the entity is located upon calling `attachToPlayer()` will be where the entity will begin to follow the body part.

-    Set `Avatar Attachable` to [Anchor](#anchor) to attach to the body part's position and rotation.
+    Set `Avatar Attachable` to [Anchor](#anchor) to reposition the entity to the body part when doing a scripted attach.

 ### Anchor
 When attached, an anchored entity will position its [pivot point](#pivot-points) at a specified anchor position.